Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-3.md

 ## After This Lesson

-- Submit your completed GraphQL Weather API to GradeScope.
+- Push your completed GraphQL Weather API to `lesson-03/` in your course repo.
   - Solve as many challenges as you can!
   - If you finish all challenges, try the stretch challenges.